src-bin/substrate-docs/compliance/addressing-soc-2-criteria-with-substrate.md

 CC2.2, CC2.3 system boundaries (and internal partitions) as AWS accounts, mapped in `substrate.accounts.txt`

-CC2.2, CC7.3 TODO publish a sample incident response plan like J's
+CC2.2, CC7.3 publish a sample incident response plan like J's

 CC3.2 to the degree that changes are risky, Substrate helps to minimize the blast radius of changes in service (especially) of availability